KhoaLearn/EconVNNewsBot/README.md

 ## Contributing

-Contributions are welcome to further improve the system’s functionality and performance.
+Contributions are welcome to further improve the system’s functionality.
 To contribute:

 1. **Fork the repository**.
 2. **Create a new branch** with your feature or fix.
 3. **Submit a pull request** with a detailed explanation of your changes.

-Please ensure that your code adheres to the project’s style guidelines and includes appropriate tests where necessary.

 ---

 ## License

 This project is licensed under the MIT License.
-For more details, refer to the [LICENSE](LICENSE) file.
+See the [LICENSE](LICENSE) file for details.

 ---

 ## Contact

-For inquiries or issues, please feel free to open an issue on GitHub or contact the project maintainers through my contact: khoale.maiu@gmail.com
+For inquiries or issues, open an issue on GitHub or contact the project maintainer at khoale.maiu@gmail.com.